lnccbrown/task-effort/README.md

 Windows: C:\Users\<you>\AppData\Roaming\<Your App Name>
 Linux: ~/.config/<Your App Name>
 ```
+In order to find this directory on a PC, you may need to <a href="https://support.microsoft.com/en-us/help/4028316/windows-view-hidden-files-and-folders-in-windows-10"><u>enable viewing hidden folders and files</u></a>.
+Alternatively, you can right-click on the app shortcut on the desktop, and select 'Open File Location.'

-And delete the .json data file corresponding to the SubjectID you want to overwrite or reuse.
+Once you have succesfully navigated to the corresponding location, delete the .json data file corresponding to the SubjectID you want to overwrite or reuse.

 Once you have deleted both of these .json files, you should be able to use a SubjectID you have used in the past.